Pylons/pylons/pylons/docs/views.rst

       </body>
     </html>

-We can use a base template such as the very basic one above for all pages rendered by Mako.
+A base template such as the very basic one above can be used for all pages rendered by Mako.
 This is useful for giving a consistent look to the application.

 * Expressions wrapped in `${...}` are evaluated by Mako and returned as text
 * `${` and `}` may span several lines but the closing brace should not be on a line by itself (or Mako throws an error)